sandipsahoo2k2/my/articles/clarifying_questions.md

 ##### How Google hires
 Refer : https://www.google.com/about/careers/applications/how-we-hire/

-#### What questions should you ask in a Google / interview and what is Googlyness
+### Watch these awesome video that explains well on this topic and googlyness
-Watch this video on exactly what questions should you ask in your interview and how many and what strategy should you follow while asking your interviewers.
+Watch these videoes on exactly what questions should you ask in your interview, how many questions you can ask and what strategy should you follow while asking your interviewers.

 - Jeff on What questions we should ask : https://youtube.com/oKO_JBtIbvg
 - What is Googlyness : https://youtube.com/TWFs3dxfiOc